Queen-Rukky/Russian-Alcohol-Consumption-Analysis/README.md

 # Russian Alcohol Consumption Analysis

 ## Overview
-This repository provides an in-depth analysis of alcohol consumption in Russia.
-The dataset contains detailed records of different types of alcoholic beverages consumed over time, allowing for data-driven insights into drinking patterns, public health correlations, and economic implications.
+This project analyzes alcohol consumption trends in Russia using historical data.
+The dataset provides insights into the types of alcoholic beverages consumed, patterns over time, and possible socio-economic impacts.
+By leveraging data analytics, we aim to uncover meaningful trends and correlations that can inform public health policies and economic decisions.

+## Objectives
+- **Identify Trends**: Understand how alcohol consumption has changed over time in Russia.
+- **Beverage Breakdown**: Analyze the consumption of different types of alcohol, such as vodka, beer, and wine.
+- **Public Health Insights**: Explore potential links between alcohol consumption and health issues.
+- **Economic Implications**: Assess the impact of alcohol consumption on the economy and government policies.

 ## Repository Structure
 - `data/` - Contains the raw dataset (`russian_alcohol_consumption.xlsx`).
-- `notebooks/` - Jupyter notebooks for data exploration, visualization, and analysis.
+- `notebooks/` - Jupyter notebooks with exploratory data analysis, visualizations, and statistical insights.
-- `scripts/` - Python scripts used for data processing and visualization.
+- `scripts/` - Python scripts for data processing and visualization.
-- `README.md` - Documentation and usage instructions.
+- `README.md` - Documentation and project guidelines.

 ## Dataset Information
 **File Name:** `russian_alcohol_consumption.xlsx`
 **Format:** Excel (.xlsx)
 **Contents:**
-- Yearly alcohol consumption statistics
+- Annual alcohol consumption statistics
-- Breakdown by beverage type (e.g., beer, vodka, wine)
+- Breakdown by beverage type (vodka, beer, wine, etc.)
-- Potential demographic and regional data (if applicable)
+- Possible regional or demographic data (if available)

+## Methodology
+1. **Data Cleaning & Preprocessing**
+   - Handle missing or inconsistent data.
+   - Convert data into a structured format for analysis.

+2. **Exploratory Data Analysis (EDA)**
+   - Generate descriptive statistics.
+   - Create visualizations to identify trends and anomalies.

+3. **Data Visualization**
+   - Use Matplotlib and Seaborn to create time series plots, bar charts, and heatmaps.

+4. **Statistical Analysis & Insights**
+   - Identify correlations between alcohol consumption and external factors (e.g., economic downturns, policy changes).
+   - Compare consumption across different beverage categories.

 ## Usage
 ### Prerequisites